GymGuide/.github/profile/README.md

 **Consult with Coach**

 Gym Guide app also offers coaches for hire, allowing users to consultations.
-You can access on Consult menu.
+You can access this feature through the Consult menu.

 <img src="https://github.com/GymGuide/.github/assets/90093341/3e47023c-375f-4522-9534-48528205d62e" width=33.2% height=33.2%>